Sicily in Florence

 One day, after repeated requests, they told me they wouldn't grant me permission due to a landscape issue... we're talking about a seafront that was in truly bad condition, and my little kiosk might have brought a touch of beauty and sweetness.

 So I decided not to succumb and not to do things abusively, as so many do.
 My father was a Carabiniere, a trusted man of Dalla Chiesa's when he was still a colonel.
 I could never betray what had been my upbringing.
 So one day in July, my wife, who was still my fiancée at the time, and I decided to leave.
-On October 28th, we got married and the next day we left.
+We got married on October 28th and left the next day.

 Thus began Antonio's adventure: